Skip to Content

 Q: What do you enjoy outside of work?

 I have a variety of hobbies, though I may not be very good at many of them.
-I started practicing nunchaku when I was in college, and I still do it occasionally.
+I started swimming and practicing nunchaku when I was in college, and I still enjoy them.
 Recently, I developed an interest in archery and have enjoyed practicing it with my friends.

 Challenge the conventional.
 Create the exceptional.
 No Limits.